Danply/HTI-Storage-Server/README.md

 # Python Script installation

 1. Launch the linux machine, login with username and password "kali" for both.
-2. Copy the "Python Script" from your windows to the Linux machine "This is a link to directly download linux https://fastupload.io/fnVyU1037pLXXzX/file"
+2. Copy the "Python Script" from your windows to the Linux machine "[Link to Directrly Download on Linux](https://fastupload.io/fnVyU1037pLXXzX/file)"
 3. open a Terminal, and type the next commands

       - ```